tomszrad/binkies3dGeometryConverter/README.md

 ---

-Ensure all scripts and `geometria.json` are in the same folder before starting.
+Ensure all scripts and `geometry.json` are in the same catalog before starting.